 Repeating the purchase of any psychological or neuropsychological assessment or evaluation requires the approval of a VR Supervisor.

-Requests for psychological or neuropsychological tests not listed in the Maximum Affordable Payment Schedule (MAPS) require consultation with the Regional Psychological Consultant (RPC) and the state medical director's approval.
+Requests for psychological or neuropsychological tests not listed in the Maximum Affordable Payment Schedule (MAPS) require consultation with the Regional Psychological Consultant (RPC) .

 Actions that are contrary to the advice of the RPC require consultation with the VR Manager and approval by the state medical director.

-Evaluation or treatment of customers by the RPC requires approval by the regional director.
+Evaluation or treatment of customers by the RPC requires approval by the VR Supervisor.

 For policies, procedures, and restrictions that apply to the purchase of prescription medications, refer to C-703-24: Prescription Drugs and Medical Supplies.